yurictl/k8s-homelab/docs/progress/sprint-001.md

 - Removed unnecessary functionality from services
 - Simplified README.md structure for services and added rules

+### 2025-06-27

+- Wrote manifests for services and attempted to run them in Rancher Desktop
+- Discovered specific features that need to be studied in more detail [Rancher Desktop](docs/guides/kubernetes/Rancher Desktop.md)

 ## Notes

 - Both Python and Node.js backends successfully containerized